-An HMRC officer has the power to correct a return or open an enquiry and each of these processes are discussed in turn below.
+An HMRC Officer has the power to either correct a return or open an enquiry, and each of these processes is discussed below.

-An officer can, within 9 months of receiving a corporation tax return, amend it without opening an enquiry in order to correct:
+An Officer can, within nine months of receiving a self assessment tax return or a corporation tax return, amend it without opening an enquiry in order to correct:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.